300 Club

-The 300 Club is a small number of individuals who have endured a temperature difference of 300 F-change within minutes.
+The 300 Club is a small number of individuals who have experienced a temperature difference of 300 F-change within minutes.
 The group originated at Amundsen-Scott South Pole Station in Antarctica and has since been established in North America.

 Participants in the Antarctic 300 Club wait for a winter day when the temperature drops to -100 F. This can happen in April to September (see South Pole).
 Because such cold temperatures may last only minutes, interested parties have to prepare in advance and be ready to act quickly.
 300 Club participants spend up to 10 minutes in a sauna heated to 200 F. Then they quickly walk naked to the Ceremonial South Pole wearing only boots.
 They walk around the marker and return to the station.